 History forms an important part of the curriculum.
 We believe they study of history encourages the children not only to enjoy learning about the past, but it enables them to have a better understanding of the society in which the live.
+As children increase their awareness of past events, they will develop a compassion for the people at the time and question decisions that were taken.
 Because of this, we feel it is important for the subject to be taught individually as well as incorporated within other curriculum subjects such as literacy and art.

-Please see below for an overview created by Subject Lead, Miss Rosie Boggon.
+Please see below for an overview created by Subject Lead, Mrs Clarke

 What does "Mastery" in History look like?